 Paper Cutting — The Exceptional Paper Artwork

-Chinese Paper Cutting or Jianzhi is exceptional and popular folk art, which has been underrated in history.
+Chinese Paper Cutting, or Jianzhi, is an exceptional and widespread folk art that has been underrated in history.

 Unlike supreme art forms welcomed by royals and scholars, the Three Perfections (Poetry, Calligraphy, and Painting), or persistent crafts produced by professional artisans, such as Ceramics, sculpture, and Jade articles, Chinese Paper Cutting has been regarded as temporary decorations for holidays and ceremonies, which would be taking off with the completion of the specific events.